ForawardStar/SOD/readme.md

 ## Acknowledgment

-Our codes are built upon https://github.com/yuhuan-wu/EDN/
+Our code is based on https://github.com/yuhuan-wu/EDN/

 #### Contact